Rawalakot: History

-1837 Poonch Revolt

-The 1837 Poonch Revolt was an uprising led by Shams Khan, Mali Khan, and Sabz Ali Khan against the Dogra rulers of Jammu.
-It was centered in the Poonch region and extended to Rawalakot and surrounding villages including Jalandali, Khai Gala, Dothan, and Ali Sojal.

-1947 Poonch rebellion

-On 15 June 1947, Sardar Ibrahim Khan addressed a meeting in Rawalakot attended by 20,000 people, and gave a speech telling his audience that Pakistan, a Muslim state, was coming into being and the people of Jammu and Kashmir could not remain unaffected.
-After that day, he says, "a strange atmosphere took the place of the usually peaceful life in these parts".
-On 22 June, Chaudhary Hamidullah, the acting president of the Muslim Conference, visited Rawalakot and initiated secret plans to organise the ex-servicemen of the district for an eventual confrontation with the Dogra State Forces.
-On or around 6 October, the armed rebellion started in the Poonch district.
-The fighting elements consisted of "bands of deserters from the State Army, serving soldiers of the Pakistan Army on leave, ex-servicemen, and other volunteers who had risen spontaneously."
-The rebels quickly gained control of almost the entire Poonch district, including Rawalakot.

 1955 Poonch uprising

 Along with Pallandri, Rawalakot was the focal point of the 1955 Poonch uprising.
-It was led by the local Sudhans who disapproved of Sher Ahmed Khan and wanted Sardar Ibrahim Khan, as well as democratic reforms.
+It was led by the local Sudhans, who disapproved of Sher Ahmed Khan and wanted Sardar Ibrahim Khan, as well as democratic reforms.

 2005 Kashmir earthquake

-On Saturday, 8 October 2005 a 7.6 magnitude earthquake killed 73,338 people and left up to three million homeless in Pakistan, including Azad Kashmir.
+On Saturday, 8 October 2005, a 7.6 magnitude earthquake killed 73,338 people and left up to three million homeless in Pakistan, including Azad Kashmir.
 The city of Rawalakot suffered significant damage from the 2005 earthquake; although most of the buildings were left standing, many of them were rendered uninhabitable, and some of the population was left homeless.
 Most of the buildings have been reconstructed.